Sign In Forgot Password

 With her beautiful voice, our Cantor Emerita, Cantor Ellen Tilem, brings us new melodies while emphasizing the importance of our Jewish musical heritage and traditional nusach.
 Temple Emeth welcomed Cantor Tilem in 1994, upon her Ordination from the Hebrew Union College-Jewish Institute of Religion-School of Sacred Music.
 She received her Doctor of Music, Honoris Causa, from the Hebrew Union College in 2019.

 Born and raised in New Jersey, she received her bachelor's degree in voice, with a minor in Jewish studies from the University of Hartford, Hartt School of Music and Greenberg Center for Judaic Studies.
 She completed Hospital Chaplaincy training at New York University Medical Center in Manhattan and Methodist Hospital in Brooklyn.
-She is a Certified in Grief Counseling and Pre-Marital Counseling.
+She is certified in Grief Counseling and Pre-Marital Counseling.
 She is a member of the American Conference of Cantors.

 Cantor Tilem's understanding of the spiritual needs of our congregants is at the forefront of her cantorate.
 She is an exceptional and experienced Pastoral Counselor.
 Her office is always open to those who are struggling with life's challenges, including grief, spiritual issues, difficulties between parents and children, divorce, and illness.